sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/29-ghc/simd/simd.hs"}
 ~~~~

-When you generate this code to LLVM you will see that GHC is indded allocating the values as vector types if you browse the assembly output.
+When you generate this code to LLVM you will see that GHC is indeed allocating the values as vector types if you browse the assembly output.

 ```llvm